 - Promote discussion and participant engagement, be interactive where possible and offer opportunities for professional development

-Stream 1: The National Disability Employment Strategy and the future of disability employment policy and practice
+Stream 1: The future of disability employment policy:

-- Digitalisation of employment services impacts on people with disability looking for work
+- Digitalisation of employment services and impacts on people with disability looking for work

 - National mental health reforms and improving employment outcomes

 - State, territory and local government disability employment policy and initiatives

 - The future of employment outcomes including 13, 26 and 52-week outcomes and beyond

 - The Disability Services and Inclusion Bill (2023)